Chapter environment: bitcoinutils (load once, reuse in subsequent code cells)

 Bitcoin UTXO Model (cash model):

-This cash-like behavior is fundamental to Bitcoin’s design and security model.
+That cash-like behavior is not a quirk of the interface - it is the foundation of Bitcoin’s design and security model.

 UTXO Model in Practice#